-- The Society’s published pieces of music, information leaflets and booklets.
+- Acess to the Society’s published pieces of music, information leaflets and booklets.

 - The ‘Crescendo’ award scheme encourages younger ringers to develop their knowledge and skills with Certificates and Badges.

 - The William Hartley Memorial Fund, formed in memory of the founder Chairman of the Society, may be able to assist Member teams wishing to purchase or refurbish handbells by providing interest free financial loans.

-- Loan of equipment in the form of various sets of bells, handchimes or Belleplates.
+- Possible loan of equipment in the form of various sets of bells, handchimes or Belleplates.